 - Or, hold down [Shift] + [End] to highlight everything from the current position to the last character on the line.

 - With your mouse, click at the beginning of the text you want to select and then press and hold down [Shift] and click at the end of the text.

 Easy Keyboard Selection Secret

-Even better than the [Shift] key is a little known selection trick with the [F8] function key which “turns on” a selection mode so you don’t have to press and hold down the [Shift] key while highlighting in a Word document.
+Even better than the [Shift] key is a little-known selection trick with the [F8] function key which “turns on” a selection mode so you don’t have to press and hold down the [Shift] key while highlighting it in a Word document.

 To use this selection technique, simply:

-- Move to beginning of the area you want to select.
+- Move to the beginning of the area you want to select.

 - Press [F8] once.

 - Look in the bottom left corner of the Word status bar (across the bottom of the Word window) for Extend Selection; don’t expect anything to flash or pop up.